naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2020-08-21 Update README.md
+- 2020-08-13 small, medium and large image sizes of the predictions
 - 2020-08-11 For future forecasts the predictions of the Global Weather Model are stored in a resolution of 0.5 degrees.
 - 2020-08-10 Prettier Django docstrings and remarks.
 - 2020-08-09 The Django website was put online on [moses.tirol](https://moses.tirol).